needle-cookbooks/chef-localshop/README.md

 Add `localshop::default` to your run list.

 The app will create an sqlite3 database for storing data.
-After installation you will need to manually run the 'createsuperuser' manage command in order to inject administrative credentials into the database.
+After installation you will need to manually configure superuser credentials before you can use localshop.

+## Creating a superuser

+1. Use 'su' to become the localshop user

+    ```su - nobody```

+2. Activate the python virtualenv

+    ```. /opt/localshop/shared/env/bin/activate```

+3. Set the LOCALSHOP_HOME environment variable

+    ```export LOCALSHOP_HOME="/opt/localshop/shared"```

+4. Run the 'createsuperuser' manage command

+    ```/opt/localshop/current/manage.py createsuperuser```

 # Attributes